kotsky/py-libs/README.md

 - Find duplicates:
 	- with hast table
 	- sort arrays and find next same element
+	- if there is certain condition regarding numbers like numbers < len(array), then use indexes of the array to track numbers with "-1" -> negative number will show if we meet the number before from that particular index value.
 - Subarray problems:
 	- When you need to indentify certain spot in an array, try to use subarray of these adjacent element.
 		- Define peek (longest peek) in an array -> take 3 adjacent pointers and define a peek, then explore it.